FadedAshen/Akash.Sidhu.github.io/README.md

 W.I.P Akash Sidhu Portfolio page

 To Do:
-- add javascript to projects page, to allow users to select which project they want to view
-- design every page to make it look more appealing
+- Design to look more appealing